 Bugsaway Shirt

-There’s a lot of little critters around the islands, and you’ll be walking around the islands exploring almost every day of your trip.
-For trips like this is I would recommend the ExOfficio Breez’R Shirt.
-It’s 100% nylon and has “Insect Shield” technology repelling all those creepy crawlers (and mosquitos!)
+There are a lot of little critters around the islands, and you’ll be walking around the islands exploring almost every day of your trip.
+For trips like this, I would recommend the ExOfficio Breez’R Shirt.
+It’s 100% nylon and has “Insect Shield” technology, repelling all those creepy crawlers (and mosquitos!)
 We traveled all over Africa on safari with them and avoided many bites.

 Lounge Clothes

-There will be downtime while you’re checking out the Galapagos so make sure you are comfy.
-A pair of flip flops for walking around at your leisure never hurts either.
+There will be downtime while you check out the Galapagos, so make sure you are comfy.
+A pair of flip-flops for walking around at your leisure never hurts.

 Essential Galapagos Packing List Items